Marion, Kirsten (Victoria, BC)

 Bow, Erin (Kitchener, ON)

-erinbow1Writers’ Union Member. $400 plus HST for one session; $150 for each additional session in the same area on the same day – can be split between schools.
+Writers’ Union Member. $250 virtual visit or $400 in-person, plus travel. $700 for a day with two visits (two schools can share).
 Travel costs waived in Kitchener, Waterloo, Cambridge, Guelph, and the townships.

-Erin writes YA science fiction and fantasy, with a middle grade debut coming in 2019.
+Erin writes YA science fiction and fantasy middle grade books.
 With multiple awards, she’s considered one of Canada’s rising stars: Quill and Quire calls her “a new master,” and the CBC says she’s “so close to YA superstardom she can probably taste it.”
 As a presenter she’s down-to-earth and funny, working to give students real answers and emotional honesty.

 “I’ve had many novelists visit my classes over the years, but I can honestly say I’ve never seen one connect so well with a teenaged audience. —A.J.
 Blauer, Acting Head of Literary Arts, Canterbury High School (Ottawa, Ontario)